mastodon/documentation/content/en/methods/notifications.md

 - `follow_request` = Someone requested to follow you
 - `favourite` = Someone favourited one of your statuses
 - `poll` = A poll you have voted in or created has ended
-- `update` = A status you interacted with has been edited
+- `update` = A status you boosted with has been edited
 - `admin.sign_up` = Someone signed up (optionally sent to admins)
 - `admin.report` = A new report has been filed